 University policy provides for pay increases in several ways: University Longevity Pay, Market adjustments, and Merit pay.
 University Longevity is awarded every two years of employment for up to 4 times based on the employee’s hire date.
 Each increase is 1.5%.
 Some personnel actions (reclassifications, promotions, etc) increase the number of ULP increases an employee may receive by resetting their ULP calendar and making them eligible for 4 additional ULP increases.
 In addition, Human Resources provides management with recommendations to update the university’s pay plan which may also result in a pay increase for those employees who fall below the new pay plan minimum.
 Merit pay is available most years with employees who score at least a 301 on their latest performance appraisal being minimally eligible.
 A merit increase is discretionary and it is up to the immediate supervisor and the department’s chain of command to determine the amount of merit increase to grant an employee.
 In addition, supervisors may grant a pay increase with appropriate approvals through administrative channels at any time as a “salary adjustment.”

-No. The university currently has a smoking policy in place which permits smoking in limited locations on campus and within specific guidelines.
-The university also provides for work breaks to be taken throughout the day which employees can utilize to smoke in given locations on campus.
-Additionally, our applicant screening process is based on an analysis of an applicant’s knowledge, skill and abilities (KSAs) compared to the KSAs posted in the job vacancy advertisement.
-Since “smoking” or “non-smoking” is not considered a knowledge, skill or ability it cannot be used to screen out applicants.
-Determining the smoking preference of an applicant would be difficult during an interview or by reviewing their application.
-All of these issues argue against posting a job vacancy with “non-smoking” as a minimum entry requirement or preference.
+No. Our applicant screening process is based on an analysis of an applicant's knowledge, skill and abilities (KSAs) compared to the KSAs posted in the job vacancy advertisement.
+Since "smoking" or "non-smoking" is not considered a knowledge, skill or ability it cannot be used to screen out applicants.

 The FLSA provides guidance related to attendance at conferences and training events.
 This guidance is summarized below.